Signaling mechanisms in Cellular Homeostasis

 - Structural approaches for the understanding of signal transduction in molecular detail

-- Workshops: Molecular Membrane Biology
+- Advanced Workshop Molecular Membrane Biology

 Module 4 - From wet lab to models

-- Lectures: Introduction to data analysis
+- Introduction to data analysis

 - Mathematical modeling and computer simulation of intracellular mechanisms

-- Workshops: Programming and data analysis
+- Programming and data analysis

 - Modeling and simulation of membrane-localized and cytoplasmic reaction-diffusion processes